davhbrown/interactive_classification_metrics/paper/paper.md

 # Acknowledgements

-The authors thank Arthur Colombini Gusmão, the author of the `py-mcc-f1` software library used in this application.
+The authors thank Arthur Colombini Gusmão, the author of the `py-mcc-f1` library used in this application.

 The work of D.C. is funded by the European Union – Next Generation EU programme, in the context of the National Recovery and Resilience Plan,